-After years of politically charged litigation, former Covington Catholic High School student Nick Sandmann has lost a round of high-profile defamation lawsuits against five mainstream media companies at the summary judgment stage.
-That’s according to court dockets and an opinion and order signed by a federal judge in the Eastern District of Kentucky on Tuesday.
+After years of politically charged litigation, former Covington Catholic High School student Nick Sandmann on Tuesday lost a round of high-profile defamation lawsuits against five mainstream media companies at the summary judgment stage.
+That’s according to court dockets and an opinion and order signed by a federal judge in the Eastern District of Kentucky.

 Sandmann’s cases against ABC News, Rolling Stone magazine, CBS News, newspaper and television station owner Gannett, and The New York Times are now officially listed as “terminated” on the court record.

 Sandmann sued the five organizations in question — and a few others, including CNN and NBC — on March 2, 2020.
 The lawsuits alleged that various articles and broadcasts defamed Sandmann by characterizing his actions toward Nathan Phillips, a Native American activist, on Jan.
 18, 2019 in Washington, D.C., as nefarious.
 From Sandmann’s original lawsuit against ABC:

 ABC’s reporting conveyed the false and defamatory charges that Nicholas “stood in [Phillips’] way,” “blocked [Phillips’] way and wouldn’t allow [Phillips] to retreat,” and that Nicholas “wouldn’t let [Phillips’] move,” while a mass of other young white boys “swarm[ed],” taunted, jeered and physically intimidated Phillips.

 ABC’s reporting conveyed, among other things, the false and defamatory gist that Nicholas was the face of an unruly hate mob of hundreds of white, racist high school students who physically assaulted and harassed Native Americans who were engaged in peaceful demonstrations, song and prayer at the National Mall.